 The EFSA's role in relation to the ECBA consists of supervision over the activities of issuers of covered bonds and cover pool administrators.
-Such supervision includes the issuing of additional authorisations to credit institutions for the issuing of covered bonds (which is a prerequisite for a credit institution to issue covered bonds under the ECBA) and the revocation of such authorisations, applying to court for the appointment of a new cover pool monitor, deciding the separation of the covered bond portfolio from the issuer, applying to court for the appointment of a cover pool administrator from its office, approving and refusing transfers of covered bond portfolios in their entirety, filing bankruptcy petitions in respect of separated covered bond portfolios and appointing members to the bankruptcy committee for covered bond portfolios.
+Such supervision includes the issuing of additional authorisations to credit institutions for the issuing of covered bonds (which is a prerequisite for a credit institution to issue covered bonds under the ECBA) and the revocation of such authorisations, applying to court for the appointment of a new cover pool monitor, deciding the separation of the covered bond portfolio from the issuer, applying to court for the appointment of a cover pool administrator and for the release of a cover pool administrator from its office, approving and refusing transfers of covered bond portfolios in their entirety, filing bankruptcy petitions in respect of separated covered bond portfolios and appointing members to the bankruptcy committee for covered bond portfolios.